DylanB95/statespacer/README.md

 for diffuse elements, to estimate the state parameters and compute the loglikelihood.
 Collapsing large observation vectors is supported as well.
-Moreover, missing observations are readily dealt with by putting the models in State Space form\!
+Moreover, missing observations are readily dealt with by putting the models in State Space form!

 ## Installation